-It's a fairly common myth that African-Americans and other people with dark skin don't get sunburned or get skin cancer.
+It's a fairly common myth that African-Americans and other people of color don't get sunburned or get skin cancer.
 Unfortunately, this is not true.
 While Caucasians are definitely at higher risk, skin cancer still represents 1 to 2% of all cancers diagnosed in non-Hispanic black people and 4 to 5% in Hispanics.
-Because of this myth, however, a skin cancer diagnosis tends to come at a later stage, partly because it's harder to see on dark skin and partly because dark-skinned people are less likely to be screened regularly.
+Because of this myth, however, a skin cancer diagnosis tends to come at a later stage, partly because it's harder to see on deeper-toned skin and partly because dark-skinned people are less likely to be screened regularly.

 November 13, 2019

 Since many sun protection and skin cancer myths seem logical many people what they hear without verifying the information.
 But, it is very important to be sure that you have the facts.

 Here is a look at several common myths about UV protection and skin cancer.
 Identifying the myths and accepting the facts can help protect your health.